Henry le Despenser: The Norwich Crusade of 1383

 Soon after Urban VI had been elected pope in 1378, Robert of Geneva was elected as a rival pope, taking the name Pope Clement VII and removing himself to Avignon.
 The so-called Western Schism subsequently caused a great crisis in the Church and created rivalry and conflict throughout Christian Europe.
 It was eventually resolved as a result of the Council of Constance (1414–1418).

 In the autumn and winter of 1382, Flanders had been invaded by Charles VI of France.
 Philip Van Artevelde had fallen at the Battle of Roosebeke and the country had been compelled to submit to the French king, who obliged all the conquered towns to recognise Clement VII.
 In response to events in Flanders, Pope Urban issued bulls for the proclamation of a crusade, choosing Bishop Despenser to lead a campaign against the followers of Clement VII in Flanders.
 He granted Despenser extraordinary powers for the fulfillment of his mission and plenary indulgence to those who should take part in or contribute support to it.

-Both the commons and King Richard II were enthusiastic about the launch of a crusade against Flanders, for political and economic reasons: revenues from the English wool staple (that had ceased following the advance of the French) could be resumed; sending the bishop and not the king or his uncles to Flanders would enable John of Gaunt's unpopular plans for a royal crusade to Castille to be abandoned; French forces would be drawn away from the Iberian Peninsula; and Anglo-Flemish relations would be strengthened.
-Another advantage in approving a crusade was that its cost would be borne by the Church and not by means of government levies: ever since the Peasants' Revolt, the government was fearful of the consequences of imposing a tax to pay for a new war against the French.

 On 6 December 1382, Richard ordered the crusade to be published throughout England.
 Later that month the bishop and his men took the cross at St. Paul's Cathedral.
 In February 1383 Parliament, after hesitating in entrusting the mission to a churchman, ultimately assigned to him the subsidy which it had granted the king in the previous October for carrying on the war in Flanders.
 The king's only stipulation was that the crusaders should await the arrival of William Beauchamp before launching offensive operations against the French and their allies.